 The Orbit: Innisfil is our vision for a complete, cutting-edge community to be built around the area of the 6th Line and east of 20th Sideroad.
 We envision a community where our small town and rural lifestyles are enhanced by the benefits of urban living.
 Perhaps most important of all, the Orbit allows Innisfil to expand while we preserve our natural and agricultural lands; it’s the best of both worlds.

 An MZO is an important tool Town staff is recommending we use to build a new GO station in our community as soon as possible.
-This will help ensure our Town has a solid economic recovery following COVID-19 and that residents have more transit and housing options.
-If you wish to address Council about this topic please email our Clerk’s Office at email@example.com.
+It will help ensure our Town has a solid economic recovery following COVID-19 and that residents have more transit and housing options.
+If you wish to address Council about this topic please email our Clerk’s Office at firstname.lastname@example.org.

 - An important staff report (External link)about the Innisfil Mobility Orbit went before Innisfil Council on October 14, 2020.
 This report introduced a draft MZO for Council.
 Watch the Council meeting.